spasmsagain/CardWithStates/README.md

 ![alt tag](screenshot.png)

-Find out more on http://okviz.com/card-with-states/
+Find out more on https://okviz.com/card-with-states/

+## Changelog

+A full changelog is available here: [CHANGELOG](/CHANGELOG.md)

+## Submit an issue

+To submit an issue, please visit [CONTRIBUTING](/CONTRIBUTING.md)

-### Copyrights
+## Copyrights

-Copyright (c) 2016-2017 OKViz - trademark of SQLBI Corp.
+Copyright (c) 2016-2018 OKViz - trademark of SQLBI Corp.

 See the [LICENSE](/LICENSE) file for license rights and limitations (MIT).